mbland/rules_scala/README.md

 https://github.com/bazelbuild/rules_scala/issues/1482#issuecomment-2515496234).

 At the moment, `WORKSPACE` builds mostly continue to work with Bazel 6.5.0, but not out of the box, and may break at any time.
+You will have to choose one of the following approaches to resolve `protobuf` compatibility issues.

+First, you may choose to use protocol compiler toolchainization.
+See the [Using a precompiled protocol compiler](#protoc) section for details.

-Per bazelbuild/rules_scala#1647, such builds require adding the following flags to `.bazelrc`, required by the newer `abseil-cpp` version used by `protobuf`:
+Otherwise, per bazelbuild/rules_scala#1647, you must add the following flags to `.bazelrc`, required by the newer `abseil-cpp` version used by `protobuf`:

 ```txt
 common --enable_platform_specific_config